 - 2 ounces Clamato juice (Mott's)

 - 1 dash Worcestershire sauce

 - 1/2 ounce Italian dressing

-- Optional garnishes: grilled shrimp or prawn, cheese cubes, hot pepper, BBQ sausage, pepperoni, dill pickle, celery stalk, cucumber, cherry tomato, lime slice
+- Garnish: grilled shrimp or prawn, cheese cubes, hot pepper, BBQ sausage, pepperoni, dill pickle, celery stalk, cucumber, cherry tomato, lime slice

-Using the apricot jam as an adhesive, rim a glass with a 50/50 mixture of Montreal Steak Spice/celery salt combo.
+Using the apricot jam as an adhesive, rim a tall glass with a mixture of equal parts Montreal steak spice and celery salt.